BornToBeRoot/NETworkManager/docs/Documentation/01_Application/23_Connections.md

 In **Connections** you can see all the connections with source and destination IP addresses and port that are currently running on your computer.

+{. .note}
+Right-click on the result to copy or export the information.

 ![Connections](23_Connections.png)